|

 bought the winery when there was a falling out between the winemaker (Ken Wright) and the

 other partners.
-They enlisted Mark Vlossak to be the winemaker.
+They had enlisted Mark Vlossak to be the winemaker.
 He is the

-We have some bottles of Panther Creek's 2000 "Winemaker's Reserve"
+We had some bottles of Panther Creek's 2000 "Winemaker's Reserve"

 Pinot Noir in the shop.
 These folks make a bunch of single vineyard